OpenZeppelin/relayer-channels-infra/modules/gcp/README.md

 ### Stellar-side prerequisites

-- **Soroban RPC access** — at least two independent providers for mainnet.
-RPC URLs are baked into the container image at build time.
+- **Soroban RPC access** - At least two independent private providers for mainnet (recommended).
+Public Image has public RPC URL baked into the container image at build time.
 - **Initial XLM funding** — fund the fund relayer's Stellar account, then bootstrap channel accounts from that balance using `oz-channels bootstrap`.

 ### Reference repositories